Do collection accounts age off your credit report after 7 years?

 Collection agencies and debt buyers showing up on your credit report.

 When an additional entry from a collection agency shows up on your credit report it is important to look for some key items:

-All negative trade lines related to the same collection account should age off of your credit report at the same 7.5 year mark you use to calculate your first missed payment to your original lender.
-The exception would be if you got sued for collection and ended up with a judgment over one or more of the debts – which would show in the public records section of your credit report for 7 years from the date judgment was entered in the court.
+All negative trade lines related to the same collection account should age off of your credit report at the same 7 year mark you use to calculate your first missed payment to your original lender.
+The exception used to be when people got sued for collection and ended up with a judgment over one or more of the debts – which would show in the public records section of your credit report for 7 years from the date judgment was entered in the court.

 What to do if you need to dispute a collection account on your credit report

 I will have an upcoming article about disputing incorrect information on your credit report, but for now, it is important to consider the following:

 If your debt is within the SOL (statute of limitations), to legitimately sue you for collection, you should carefully consider whether or not to send a dispute about a collection account on your credit report, even if it is showing incorrect information.
 When there is still room on the clock to sue you, sending a dispute may wake the collector to the fact that you are:

 - Still an unpaid account.

 - Care enough to start cleaning up your credit report (usually for some credit goals, which means you are more collectible).

 If your debts are beyond the SOL to sue you legitimately, you should have less concern about waking a sleepy debt collector who may not have been bothering you, with disputes about getting your credit reports corrected.